TonyRipa/PlaceValue/README.md

 PlaceValue
 ---------------
-<i>PlaceValue</i> is a data-type for representing base agnostic arithmetic via numbers whose digits are real.
+<i>PlaceValue</i> is a data-type for representing base-agnostic arithmetic via numbers whose digits are real.
 Consider 1/11.
 In base ten, 1/11 = .090909.. .
 In base 2, 1/11 = .010101 .
 The answer depends on the base.
 This is annoying.
 This violates the programming principle of loose coupling.
 In base ten, when we do division we are relying on the idiosyncrasies of roll-over (carrying) in that number system.
 We commit the same sin when we divide in base 2.

 The PlaceValue data-type transcends this problem by dividing in a base-agnostic way.
 1/11 = 0.1<s>1</s>1<s>1</s>... .
 So, in base ten, this tells us that 1/11 is 1/10 - 1/100 + 1/1000 - 1/10000 ... .
 It also tells us that in base 2, 1/11 (i.e. 1/3) is 1/2 - 1/4 + 1/8 - 1/16 ... .
 We don't rely on the particularity of the base, and can divide regardless of the base, and we get the same uniform answer in all cases.